junxit/us-congress-bills-119/metadata.md

 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 With written report No. 119-97.
 - 2025-12-02 — Committee on Veterans' Affairs.
 Reported by Senator Moran with an amendment in the nature of a substitute.
 With written report No. 119-97.
 - 2025-12-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 277.
+- 2025-12-11 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8694-8696; text of amendment in the nature of a substitute: CR S8694-8696)
+- 2025-12-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.